Mixing and observation for Markov operator cocycles: Mixing

 \subsection{Counterexamples}

 We give an example exhibiting prior mixing for homogeneous observables but not for inhomogeneous observables in $B(\Omega, L^\infty (X,m))$.

-Let $T:X\to X$ be a measurably bijective map (up to zero $m$-measure sets) preserving $m$ such that the Perron--Frobenius operator $L_T$ associated with $T$ is mixing (note that $L_T 1_X =1_X$ due to the invariance of $m$ and recall \eqref{eq:0912}).
+Let $T:X\to X$ be a measurably bijective map (up to zero $m$-measure sets) preserving $m$ such that the Perron-Frobenius operator $L_T$ associated with $T$ is mixing (note that $L_T 1_X =1_X$ due to the invariance of $m$ and recall \eqref{eq:0912}).
 Note that the baker map is well-known example as such map $T$.
-Assume that there is a $\mathbb P$-positive measure set $\Omega _0$ such that the forward orbit of $\omega$ is not finite and a measurable set (e.g.~$\Omega =[0,1]$ and $\mathbb P$ is the Lebesgue measure on $\Omega$), and that $P_\omega =L_T$ for all $\omega \in \Omega _0$.
+Assume that there is a $\mathbb P$-positive measure set $\Omega _0$ such that the forward orbit of $\omega\in\Omega_0$ is measurable but not finite (e.g.~$\Omega =[0,1]$, $\mathbb P$ is the Lebesgue measure on $\Omega$ and $\sigma$ is the tent map), and that $P_\omega =L_T$ for all $\omega \in \Omega _0$.
 By construction, this Markov operator cocycle $(P, \sigma)$ is prior mixing for homogeneous observables.

 \begin{theorem} The Markov operator cocycle $(P, \sigma)$ given above is not prior mixing for inhomogeneous observables in $B(\Omega, L^\infty (X,m))$. \end{theorem} \begin{proof} We first note that the negation of prior mixing for inhomogeneous observables in $B(\Omega, L^\infty (X,m))$ is that there is a measurable set $\Gamma \subset\Omega$ with $\mathbb{P}(\Gamma )>0$ such that for any $\omega\in \Gamma $, there exist $f=f^\omega$ in $L^1_0(X,m)$ and a bounded measurable map $g=g^\omega : \Omega \to L^\infty (X,m) : \tilde \omega \mapsto g^\omega _{\tilde \omega}$ satisfying